safing/web/_publications/2022-07-26-portmaster-vs-glasswire.md

 ### GlassWire Seems to Be A Proxy for the Windows Filtering Platform

-Disclaimer: GlassWire is closed-source - therefore we had to analyze their software in a blackbox test.
+We do not claim to have the full picture on how GlassWire integrates into the operating system, since GlassWire is closed-source.
+Therefore we had to analyze their software in a blackbox test.
 We do not have the full picture on how GlassWire integrates into the operating system.

 What we did find out is that GlassWire uses the Windows Filtering Platform (WFP) in user-space mode, creating rules for applications essentially exactly like the Windows Firewall does itself.
 This is a similar approach to that of [Simplewall]({{ site.simplewall_comparison_url }}).
 When Windows Firewall is disabled, this also makes GlassWire blind and incapable of blocking anything.

 GlassWire also uses a background service to collect additional data about connections.
-It is hard to find out what this service exactly does.

 Finally, an oddity we came across was that GlassWire provides a tray icon with the "Exit" option.
-But pressing that does not end GlassWire or the service as expected - instead the software continues to do what it does.
+But pressing that button makes GlassWire stop blocking connections, but it does not end GlassWire or the service as expected - instead it continues to run and monitor connections.
 We feel that this is unfavorable wording and might not align with user expectation.

 ### Portmaster Integrates Into the System Using the Kernel Extension